Tourist header template

 In Arundel Castle gardens, you can walk around the Tulip Festival from early April onwards but this may even be earlier depending on the weather.
 Tulips burst forth from herbaceous borders, spill over containers and create an unusual, striking display in the Castle’s grass labyrinth.

-The Antler Temple is a special feature this year and boasts a beautiful display of tulips.
-The gardeners have worked on this during the winter and it boasts a whole new interior/exterior.
-This feature is an absolute must to see!
+The Antler Temple boasts a beautiful display of tulips inside and out so this spectacular feature is an absolute must to see!

 During the annual Arundel Castle Tulip Festival, the tulips burst into bloom from bulbs, which have slept soundly underground throughout the winter months.
 The coloured flowers catch our attention, and their colourful names capture our imagination.